Piano acoustics: The Railsback curve

-The Railsback curve, first measured by O.L.
-Railsback, expresses the difference between normal piano tuning and an equal-tempered scale (one in which the frequencies of successive notes are related by a constant ratio, equal to the twelfth root of two).
-For any given note on the piano, the deviation between the normal pitch of that note and its equal-tempered pitch is given in cents (hundredths of a semitone).
+The Railsback curve, first measured in the 1930s by O.L.
+Railsback, a US college physics teacher, expresses the difference between inharmonicity-aware stretched piano tuning, and theoretically correct equal-tempered tuning in which the frequencies of successive notes are related by a constant ratio, equal to the twelfth root of two.
+For any given note on the piano, the deviation between the actual pitch of that note and its theoretical equal-tempered pitch is given in cents (hundredths of a semitone).
+The curve is derived empirically from actual pianos tuned to be pleasing to the ear, not from an exact mathematical equation.

 As the Railsback curve shows, octaves are normally stretched on a well-tuned piano.
-That is, the high notes are higher, and the low notes lower, than they are in an equal-tempered scale.
+That is, the high notes are tuned higher, and the low notes tuned lower, than they are in a mathematically idealized equal-tempered scale.
 Railsback discovered that pianos were typically tuned in this manner not because of a lack of precision, but because of inharmonicity in the strings.
-Ideally, the overtone series of a note consists of frequencies that are integer multiples of the note's fundamental frequency.
-Inharmonicity as present in piano strings makes successive overtones higher than they "should" be.
+For a string vibrating like an ideal harmonic oscillator, the overtone series of a single played note includes many additional, higher frequencies, each of which is an integer multiple of the fundamental frequency.
+But in fact, inharmonicity caused by piano strings being slightly inflexible makes the overtones actually produced successively higher than they would be if the string were perfectly harmonic.

-To tune an octave, a piano technician must reduce the speed of beating between the first overtone of a lower note and a higher note until it disappears.
-Because of inharmonicity, this first overtone is sharper than a harmonic octave (which has the ratio of 2/1), making either the lower note flatter, or the higher note sharper, depending on which one is tuned relative to the other.

-To produce octaves that reflect the temperament and accommodate the inharmonicity of the instrument, the technician begins the stretch from the middle of the piano so that, as the stretch accumulates from register to register, it results in the desired stretch at the top and bottom of the instrument.